TommyWabg/Switch2Connect/README.md

   * **Release Envelope:** When an Impulse Trigger stop command is received, the current output decays linearly to zero over 90 ms. A new command on the same side immediately replaces the pending release.
 * **Native Motion Support (PS4/PS5 Mode):** Switching to PS4 or PS5 mode enables native motion sensor reporting via the DS4 or DualSense protocol.
 This provides enhanced compatibility for Steam Input and games that support native DualShock 4 or DualSense gyro features.
 * **Cemuhook UDP Server:** Sends controller motion data to compatible applications through 127.0.0.1:26760.
 Select Cemuhook in the Gyro Pass-through settings to enable the server.
-* **Cemuhook Gyro Sensitivity Adjustment:** Featuring a Sensitivity slider (levels 1-5) to the "Gyro Passthrough" panel.
+* **Cemuhook Gyro Sensitivity Adjustment:** Featuring a Sensitivity slider (levels 1-5) in the "Gyro Passthrough" panel.
 The sensitivity specifically applies a linear multiplier only to the horizontal rotation (Yaw) axis sent via the Cemuhook UDP protocol.
-  * **levels 1:** Virtual Switch 1 Joy-cons turn 360 degrees when the physical Switch 2 Joy-cons turn 360 degrees.
+  * **Level 1:** Virtual Switch 1 Joy-cons turn 360 degrees when the physical Switch 2 Joy-cons turn 360 degrees.
-  * **levels 5:** Matches real Switch 1 Joycon sensitivity.
+  * **Level 5:** Matches real Switch 1 Joy-Con sensitivity.
 * **On-the-Fly Layout Switching:** Toggle between **Nintendo Layout** (matching physical labels) and **Xbox Layout** (standard PC positioning) directly from the UI.
 * **NSO GameCube Controller Layout Mapping:** The NSO GameCube Controller uses consistent ABXY layout mapping across Xbox, PlayStation, and Switch emulation modes.
 Xbox Layout maps buttons by physical position, while Switch Layout maps buttons by input function.
 * **1000Hz Interpolation:** 1000Hz interpolation loop for ultra-smooth, jitter-free gyro motion rendering with both Switch 2 Right Joy-con and Pro Controller. **Gyro Mouse** and **Joy-con Mouse** output smoother and lag-free movement at 1000Hz.
 Gyro data handed off to other external applications (such as third-party emulators) is transmitted at a consistent, high-frequency 1000Hz rate.
 This transmission is purely non-interpolated; rather than generating synthetic intermediate frames, which could introduce latency, the app simply increases the packet delivery rate of real-time physical updates to ensure maximum accuracy and zero artificial delay.